Webura/mongooseadmin/README.md

 app.use(mongooseadmin('/admin', options));
 ```

+###title
-*title* - Changes the page title.
+Changes the page title.
 Default is 'mongooseadmin'.

 *authentication* - A function that takes the parameters username, password and callback.
 The callback expects to receive a boolean value for if the username and password is valid.
 Example